6 'Queer Eye' Secrets Revealed In Karamo Brown's New Memoir

 And the rest was history.

-Karamo, Tan, Bobby, Jonathan & Antoni Made An Immediate Connection
+Karamo, Tan, Bobby, Jonathan, And Antoni Made An Immediate Connection

 During the first day of the three-day chemistry tests in Burbank, California, Brown formed an immediate connection with Bobby Berk and Tan France.